Apple pie is good.

 Brush the edge of the pastry with water and place your pastry lid on top.
 Crimp the edge with a fork or your finger and thumb.

-Brush milk over the top and sprinkle over the caster sugar.
+Brush the beaten egg yolk over the top and sprinkle over the caster sugar.

 Cook until golden brown.